sunny/actor/README.md

 ### Result

 All actors are successful by default.
-To stop its execution and mark is as having failed, use `fail!`:
+To stop the execution and mark an actor as having failed, use `fail!`:

 ```rb